 With the ChargeLab app, the Grizzl-E can be configured to only charge during off-peak hours and pause charging outside of that window of time.
 The app distinguishes between weekday schedules and weekend schedules.
 However, it appears there is no ability to schedule customized charging times for individual days of the week.

-United Chargers has a made winner product with the Grizzl-E. The Grizzl-E Classic is easy to recommend for users looking for a rugged, 40 amp home charging station at a very reasonable price.
+United Chargers made a winning product with the Grizzl-E. The Grizzl-E Classic is easy to recommend for users looking for a rugged, 40-amp home charging station at a very reasonable price.